Energy-Sustainable IoT Connectivity: Vision, Technological Enablers, Challenges, and Future Directions

 DL is one of the most popular ML algorithms at the network side~\cite{fourati2021survey}.
 Specifically, deep SL (DSL) and deep RL (DRL) are commonly used on the network side due to the availability of labeled data and the effectiveness and flexibility of the models.
 Both can be used to optimize EC by adjusting the network resources based on the network traffic load.
-By combining feature extraction with prediction, DL models classify, predict and make accurate decisions more effectively than traditional ML algorithms~\cite{fourati2021survey}.
-This is because DL architectures such as multi-layer perceptrons, convolutional neural networks~\cite{lecun2015deep} and, more recently, transformers~\cite{vaswani2017attention} can estimate complex mappings between input and labels in the training data~\cite{lecun2015deep} all while efficiently utilizing hardware-based accelerators such as graphical processing units (GPU) for both training as well as inference~\cite{maimo2017performance}.
-Other benefits include the distribution of processing, avoiding redundant capacity in hotspots, and the efficient marshalling of big data, generated in-network or at user devices.
+By combining feature extraction with prediction, DL models classify, predict, and make accurate decisions more effectively than traditional ML algorithms~\cite{fourati2021survey}.
+This is because DL architectures such as multi-layer perceptrons, convolutional neural networks (NN)~\cite{lecun2015deep}, and transformers~\cite{vaswani2017attention} can estimate complex mappings between input and labels in the training data~\cite{lecun2015deep}, all while efficiently utilizing HW-based accelerators such as graphical processing units (GPU) for training and inference~\cite{maimo2017performance}.
+Other benefits include the distribution of processing, avoiding redundant capacity in hotspots, and the efficient marshaling of big data, generated in-network or at user devices.

-However, DL has its drawbacks.
-First, it requires large amounts of training data, whose curation and labelling may be costly and face privacy concerns.
-Second, DL algorithms are largely blackboxes with low interpretability and explanability.
-Third, DL models may require dedicated ML accelerators for efficient operation~\cite{lopez2021survey,reuther2021ai}.
-All in all, the benefits of employing DL may be outweighed by the costs in many cases, calling for careful and informed designs/implementations.
+Notably, DL has its own drawbacks, e.g., i) DL requires large amounts of training data, whose curation and labeling may be costly and face privacy concerns; ii) DL algorithms are largely black boxes with low interpretability and explainability; and iii) DL may require dedicated ML accelerators for efficient operation~\cite{lopez2021survey,reuther2021ai}.
+All in all, the DL benefits may be outweighed by the costs in many cases, calling for careful and informed designs/implementations.